 What is a Culvert?

-The culvert is a small cross drainage structure having a span length of six meters or less between the inner face of the wall.
-It may be like a bridge designed to allow carrier or pedestrian traffic to cross over the stream providing adequate clearance from high flood level.
-Depending upon the requirement of the project like traffic volume, embankment height and high flood level, it may be a single cell or multicell box culvert having shapes including round, elliptical, flat-bottomed, open-bottomed, pear-shaped, and box-like structure.
+The culvert is a small cross drainage structure spanning six meters or less between the inner face of the wall.
+It may be like a bridge designed to allow carrier or pedestrian traffic to cross the stream providing adequate clearance from high flood levels.
+Depending upon the project’s requirements like traffic volume, embankment height and high flood level, it may be a single cell or multicell box culvert with round, elliptical, flat-bottomed shapes, open-bottomed, pear-shaped, and box-like structure.

 - RCC Box type culvert

 In this section, we learn more about the construction methodology of the RCC box culvert, which has a significant role in providing cross drainage.